ayushrai1235/YOUTUBE-SUMMARY-GENERATOR/README.md

 ---

 ## **Contributing**
-Contributions are welcome!
+Contributors are welcome!
 If you’d like to contribute:
 1. Fork this repository.
 2. Create a feature branch:
    ```bash